Club History

 2018/19 saw the Ives surprise a few as they enjoyed their most successful season ever finishing thirteenth in a very competitive Southern League Premier Division Central.
 League success was topped off with a best ever run in the FA Cup which culminated in a trip to the once mighty York City in third qualifying round.
 The Ladies success continued as the marched on to the Premier Division of Eastern Region Women’s League one step from the National Leagues.

-2019/20 & 2020/21 turned into a season’s that did not exist after the Coronavirus pandemic lead to early curtailments of both of them.
+2019/20 & 2020/21 turned into seasons that did not exist after the Coronavirus pandemic lead to early curtailments both of them.

 2021/22 A season that started poorly for the Ives and saw them skirting the relegation zone for long periods picked up dramatically after Ricky was joined by ex Banbury manager Mike Ford as a joint manager in November.
 An excellent run of results post Christmas ultimately saw the Ives finish a very respectable 14th.
 Early exits from FA Cup and FA Trophy both at the hands of old rivals Needham Market simply highlighted the early season problems